jototland/stackedit_workspace/statistikknotater/estimation.md

 Hypothesis testing tries to determine if an observation could be explained by just the null hypothesis randomness, or if we need to reject the null hypothesis.

 Before testing, one decides on a significance level, typically 0.95.
-The values $\alpha$ is 1 minus the significance level.
+The values $\alpha = 1 - \textrm{significance level}$.

 Assuming the null hypothesis, calculate the p-value of the observed result.
 The p-value is the probability of getting a result as extreme as the observed result, assuming the null hypothesis is true.